 Engagement Quality Reviews - ISQM 2

-The objective of this project is enhancing the requirements and application material in relation to the firm’s EQC reviews, including
+The objective of this project is enhancing the requirements and application material in relation to the firm’s engagement quality reviews (EQRs), including:

-- setting more robust criteria for firms to apply when determining which engagements should be subject to an EQC review,
+- setting more robust criteria for firms to apply when determining which engagements should be subject to an EQR;

-- clarifying the nature, timing and extent of the EQC review and
+- clarifying the nature, timing and extent of the EQR; and

 - enhancing the requirements for the eligibility of the individuals who perform the review.

-In doing so, consideration will also be given to maintaining the appropriate balance between the respective roles and responsibilities of the EQC reviewer and the engagement partner who retains overall responsibility for the engagement.
+In doing so, consideration will also be given to maintaining the appropriate balance between the respective roles and responsibilities of the engagement quality reviewer and the engagement partner who retains overall responsibility for the engagement.